EarthmanT/configuration-plugin-example/README.md

 node_types_to_update: [cloudify.nodes.Cpe]
 configuration_node_type: configuration_loader
 ```
+-- once "configuration_workflow" is executed the "update" interface will be called on updated node instance.

+**IMPORTANT!**
+This is very important "connector" between updating node instance runtime properties and actual action which may change configuration on entity that node represents (for instance change DNS entry).

 Sample execution of "configurstion_update" workflow:
 ```cfy executions start -d test1 -p ./sg-dns-update.yaml configuration_update```
 In here we are executing "configuration_update" workflow on existing "test1" deployment with parameters captured in "sg-dns-update.yaml" file.